Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 The Treasury also published a lengthy report on progress and plans in relation to tackling tax avoidance, evasion and other forms of non-compliance.
 A separate batch of policy papers was also released outlining HMRC’s strategy for offshore tax compliance.
 Mandatory digital reporting for VAT takes effect from 1 April 2019 but the government indicated that this will not be extended to any other taxes in 2020.
 For the first year of implementation, HMRC will also take a ‘light touch’ approach to penalties for non-compliance with the new digital VAT regime.

-A written statement published alongside Spring Statement 2019 also confirmed that a number of other documents will be published in the months to come, for instance draft regulations regarding the taxation of offshore receipts in relation to intangible property
+A written statement published alongside Spring Statement 2019 also confirmed that a number of other documents will be published in the months to come, for instance draft regulations regarding the taxation of offshore receipts in relation to intangible property and various responses

 Access this article and thousands of others like it free by subscribing to our blog.